 - Made in France.

-Please note: This stock is currently sold out with a shipment due in approx late September.
-Any pre-orders we receive will be held and dispatched when this delivery arrives, thank you for your understanding.
+Please note: This stock is currently in transit from France and has been delayed, the shipment is now due at the port in late December so it is unlikely we will receive the goods until early in the new year.
+Any pre-orders we receive will be held and dispatched as soon as this delivery arrives, thank you for your understanding.

 HISTORY OF MAUVIEL COPPER

 In 1830, in a Normandy village called Villedieu-les-Poêles, which is located near the Mont-Saint-Michel, Mr. Ernest Mauviel established the Mauviel manufacturing company.

 Villedieu-les-Poêles, “the city of copper”, has an 800 year heritage of copper manufacturing.
 The strength and foundation for Mauviel's manufacturing expertise is based upon this rich tradition of copper manufacturing that has been handed down from generation to generation.

 Since the very early years, by offering the highest quality products, Mauviel has been a fixture in the professional and commercial markets.

 Today, Mauviel continues to offer the professional chef, products that are unsurpassed in quality and design.
 These same products are now also available to household markets.

 Throughout the world Mauviel products are used by many famous chefs and professionals.
 With 1,000 products, Mauviel offers several ranges of high quality products made from copper, stainless steel or aluminum.
 Each range is crafted with elegant style and is designed to meet the needs of the most discerning professional and household cooks.

 All ranges of Mauviel cookware products bring performance and pleasure to successful chefs, and to all those who aspire to become chefs.